Words and terms used in the world of From The Waters.

 A country in the continent of Ephasia known for its love of smoothies.
 Citizens are known as Schmuuish.

-When referring to Aelin Shadows, a Stronghold role similar to the greeters in the Barracks.
+When referring to Aelin Shadows, this is a Stronghold role similar in nature to the greeters in the Barracks.
 It is a permanent position in which a Shadow mans the vestibule and intercepts non-Shadow visitors.
 In special circumstances they can escort visitors to the Shadow they wish to see, but for security and safety purposes it is rarely done.

 Locations across Aelin that contain facilities for emergency services, such as paramedics and the fire service.